 - Do I need this bike to be street legal?
 Is street riding a common use for me?

 - Are there any specific features I absolutely need to have?
-Seat height, 2-stroke engine, liquid cooling, tank capacity?
+Seat height, 2-stroke dirt bike, liquid cooling, tank capacity?

 - How negotiable am I on said specific features?
 Are they needs or just wants?